 Conditions that can lead to facet joint inflammation

-- Spinal stenosis — narrowing of the spinal canal or the foramina, which are the openings through which nerve roots exit the spinal cord
+- Spinal stenosis, which is the narrowing of the spinal canal or the foramina (openings through which nerve roots exit the spinal cord)

-- Spondylolisthesis — slippage of one vertebra over another
+- Spondylolisthesis, which is the slippage of one vertebra over another

-- Sciatica — a set of symptoms associated with compression or irritation of the sciatic nerve
+- Sciatica, which is a set of symptoms associated with compression or irritation of the sciatic nerve

-- Herniated disc — seepage of nucleus material from inside an intervertebral disc through a tear or rupture in the outer disc wall
+- Herniated disc, which is the leakage of nucleus material from inside a spinal disc through a tear or rupture in the outer disc wall

-- Arthritis of the spine — degeneration of cartilage associated with facet joints
+- Arthritis of the spine, which is the degeneration of cartilage associated with facet joints

-- Failed back surgery syndrome — a variety of chronic symptoms that linger after spinal surgery, or new symptoms that occur as a result of either a surgical mistake or the development of a different spinal condition
+- Failed back surgery syndrome, which is a variety of chronic symptoms that linger after spinal surgery, or new symptoms that occur as a result of either a surgical mistake or the development of a different spinal condition

 When a facet joint injection is not enough

-Our minimally invasive procedures have helped more than 75,000 patients find relief from chronic neck and back pain and have earned a 96 patient satisfaction rate.
-Contact Laser Spine Institute to learn more about our minimally invasive procedures and to determine if you are a candidate for our surgery.
+Our minimally invasive procedures have helped more than 75,000 patients find relief from chronic neck and back pain and have earned a patient satisfaction score of 96.^ If conservative therapy such as a facet joint injection has failed to provide you with adequate relief and you are ready to get started on the next step on the road to recovery, reach out to our dedicated team today and ask for a free MRI review.* We can help you determine if you are a potential candidate for our outpatient surgery.